-The City of Milford will receive \$515,464 in CDBG funds for FY 2020 Program Year.
-The City expects to receive \$10,000 in Program Income during the FY 2020 Annual Action Plan period, as well as \$15,916 in Prior Year Resources.
+The City of Milford will receive \$ 515,464 in CDBG funds for FY 2020 Program Year.
+The City expects to receive \$10,000 in Program Income during the FY 2020 Annual Action Plan period.
 The City's FY 2020 CDBG program year starts on October 1, 2020 and concludes on September 30, 2021.

 The following financial resources are identified for the FY 2020 Annual Action Plan and will be used to address the following needs: Housing Needs; Homeless Needs; Other Special Needs; Community Development Needs; Economic Development Needs; and Administration, Planning, and Management Needs.
 The accomplishments of these projects/activities will be reported in the FY 2020 Consolidated Annual Performance & Evaluation Report (CAPER).
 The Anticipated Resources table reflects the 2020-2024 Consolidated Plan section SP-35.

-Program Source Uses of Funds Expec ted Amoun ar 1 Expected Narrative of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ Description CDBG public - federal Acquisition Admin and Planning Economic Development Housing Public Improvements Public Five years of funding at the FY 2020 funding level.
-Services 515,464 10,000 15,916 541,380 1,932,990
+Program Source Uses of Funds Expec ted Amoun t Available Ye ar 1 Expected Narrative of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ Description CDBG public - federal Acquisition Admin and Planning Economic Development Housing Public Improvements Public Services 515,464 10,000 0 525,464 2,061,856 Five years of funding at the FY 2020 funding level.